 A single pound of dry beans costs about $1, and makes about 6 cups of cooked beans.
 That’s enough to supply my bean loving family of 4 all week long.
 And the best part is, I know I have a quick meal waiting in reserve pre-cooked.
 This is by far my favorite budget instant pot recipe.

 No more watching them.
 No more stuck on burned beans at the bottom of the pot.
 And in the summertime, no more hot steamy kitchen.
 I’ll often combine this recipe with my instant pot chicken thighs recipe, and make beans and chicken at the same time with no extra work.

 This recipe yields rich flavorful beans that are a far cry from plain watery canned beans.
 Trust me on this one.
-Once you have home made (with almost no work) you’ll never go back to canned.
+Once you have homemade (with almost no work) you’ll never go back to canned.

 Instant Pot Pinto Beans (No Soak Recipe)

 This simple instant pot pinto beans recipe yields 6 cups of cooked beans with no pre-soaking required.

 - 1 large onion chopped (optional)